jldengra/GCDProject/CodeBook.md

  	 We will make use of dplyr package to simplify this task by using the group_by and the summarise_each functions to group by activity and subject and then apply the mean for each variable, storing the result in a new data frame called __tidy.dataset__.

- 	 Finally the tidy data set will be exported to a txt file created with write.table() using row.names = FALSE
+ 	 Finally the tidy data set will be exported to a txt file created with write.table() using row.names = FALSE.